 Available in two versions, each of them limited to 2888 pieces, the new collection of Frederique Constant Runabout automatic chronographs (Refs.
-FC-393RM5B4 and FC-393RM5B6) is an example of a very good industrial design with its large, clean dial both easily readable and pleasant to look at.
-Although its functionality (more on that later, you are going to raise at least one eyebrow) is somewhat limited compared to the previous Runabout Chrono, this model still makes a very strong impression.
+FC-393RM5B4 and FC-393RM5B6) is an example of good industrial design with its large, clean dial both easily readable and pleasant to look at.
+Although its functionality (more on that later, you are going to raise at least one eyebrow) is somewhat limited compared to the previous Runabout Chrono, this model still makes a strong impression.

-As the previous version, the new Runabout Chronograph sports a nice, vintage-styled design with its pair of hour and minute hands nicely blending with the a silver-toned dial featuring a classic Clous de Paris guilloche pattern and a classic, stopwatch-styled minute track that also makes using the central chronograph hand even easier.
-As usual, the calendar aperture of the device is fairly small, but is still adequate for easy reading.
+As the previous version, the new Runabout Chronograph sports a nice, vintage-style design with its pair of hour and minute hands nicely blending with the a silver-toned dial featuring a classic Clous de Paris guilloche pattern and a classic, stopwatch-styled minute track that also makes using the central chronograph hand even easier.
+As usual, the calendar aperture of the device is fairly small but is still adequate for easy reading.

 Although the rose gold-plated ref.
 FC-393RM5B4 version looks a bit dressier, it is the one that comes in a polished stainless steel body (ref.
-FC-393RM5B6) that seems to deliver the best mix of materials and textures including a blue “crococalf” (calfskin embossed with crocodile texture to give it more expensive look) leather strap with contrast white stitching and sexy “pearl black” applied numerals.
+FC-393RM5B6) that delivers the best mix of materials and textures including a blue “crococalf” (calfskin embossed with crocodile texture to give it more expensive look) leather strap with contrast white stitching and sexy “pearl black” applied numerals.

 The major difference between this new watch and the 2009 model is not even the size of the body, which is now just 42 millimeters in diameter, but a new layout of the dial.
-Possibly trying to make the new timepiece look even more classic, the Swiss-based watchmaking brand has removed the small seconds indicator leaving just a pair of chronograph counters: a 30-minute and a 12-hour totalizers paced at 12 and 6 o’clock respectively.
+Possibly trying to make the new timepiece look even more classic, the Swiss-based watchmaking brand has removed the small seconds indicator leaving just a pair of chronograph counters: a 30-minute and 12-hour totalizers paced at 12 and 6 o’clock respectively.

-I can’t really say that without the subsidiary seconds display the device became more usable, but, well at least the left the calendar window, right?
+I can’t say that without the subsidiary seconds display the device became more usable, but, well at least the left the calendar window, right?